the-turing-way/the-turing-way/book/website/afterword/glossary.md

 This is a concept that extends open research further.
 It relates to making other aspects of scientific research open to the public such as open educational resources, having inclusive practice and citizen science.

+### Open source project

+A project in which a significant amount of collaboration between the core or leadership team and the wider community takes place in the form of online interactions.
+Community interactions should maintain transparency and openness of the project to facilitate the growth of your community.

 ### Open source software

 Documenting research code and routines, and making them freely accessible and available.